 Irish oats are a delicious change in our breakfast routine.

 We are oatmeal people.
 I more so than my husband.
 I rotate the kinds of oatmeal I eat, but pretty much eat oatmeal every day for breakfast.
-Irish oats, granola, baked oatmeal, and sometimes creamy overnight oats.
-Using this process for It Pretty Much Cooks Itself, Irish Oatmeal makes for an easy breakfast on those busy days.
+Irish oats, granola, baked oatmeal, and I have even tried creamy overnight oats.
+While overnight oats are not my favorite, I do love this recipe for Irish Oatmeal, that Pretty Much Cooks Itself.
+You will not find an easier breakfast for those busy days.

 It used to be that Irish oatmeal was something I rarely ate due to the long cooking time.
 I tried cooking it in my stovetop pressure cooker, but that did not turn out very well at all!
-It was not a pretty sight gurgling out the pressure valve, and even worse to clean up!
+It was not a pretty sight when gurgling out the pressure valve, and even worse to get it all cleaned up!

-And then one day it hit me, that oats could use a soaking time for better digestion, and did some research and now cook Irish style oats with this overnight (or all day long) method.
+And then it hit me, since oats can use a soaking time for better digestion, I did a little research.
+And now cook Irish style oats with this overnight (or all day long) method.
 And while this is more technique than an actual recipe, I decided to share just how to do it!
-For some who have cooked this way in the past, it might simply be a reminder of just how easy Irish-style oats can be to cook and serve to your family.
+For those who may have prepared Irish Oats this way in the past, it might simply be a reminder of just how easy Irish-style oats can be to cook and serve to your family.

 It takes a smidgen of planning, but otherwise, it is perfect.
 You can put it together in the evening after dinner and cook it for breakfast or put it together in the morning and cook it after dinner.
-Either way, it only takes but a few moments of hands-on time to put together and cook It Pretty Much Cooks Itself, Irish Oatmeal.
+When cooked in the evening it is perfect to refrigerate overnight and in the morning everyone can serve their own bowl of oats.
+Either way, it only takes but a few moments of hands-on time to put together and cook Irish Oatmeal, that Pretty Much Cooks Itself.

 Some thoughts on this process: